-The Secret to Finding the Perfect Lip Color for Your Skin Tone
+How to Really, Truly Find the Perfect Lip Color for Your Skin Tone

-How often do you find yourself staring at the shelves of lipstick, feeling lost and confused and questioning your entire (beauty) existence?
+How often do you find yourself staring at the shelves of lipstick, feeling lost, confused, and questioning your entire (beauty) existence?
 There are so many different undertones, consistencies, and finishes that make a trip to the makeup aisle seem more like a task than a fun jaunt.
 Even for me, as a makeup artist, it’s no cakewalk digging for a fresh new shade.
-But here’s the thing: It doesn’t need to be a task.
-Luckily, once you have a few key guidelines, it’s quite easy to find your ideal lip color.
-Below, I’ve put together a few quick tips that can help you in your lip color journey.
-Keep scrolling to see what they are!
+But here’s the thing: It doesn’t need to be a daunting endeavor.
+Luckily, once you have a few key guidelines, it’s quite easy to find the best lip color for your skin tone.

 For your skin tone, lip colors with blue- or purple-shaded undertones look best.
-So when you go to choose a red lip, steer away from the orange-y shades and more toward the deep bluish reds.
+So when you go to choose a red lip, steer away from orangey shades and veer more toward deep-bluish reds.
 Be careful with shades that are too light, as they can wash you out.

 Keep scrolling to shop three lipsticks that are perfect for those with cool undertones!